loganmarchione/python-cert-exp-check/README.md

   - This is a Python3 script that checks a provided list of `host:port` combinations for expired SSL/TLS certificates.
   - I use this in my homelab to check expiration for certificates generated with the [Smallstep CA](https://smallstep.com/certificates/).
+  - Works on self-signed as well as expired certificates.

 ## Requirements